Cooker0910/Staking-Contract-/docs/API.md

  if false, add the rewards to the staking balance of the stakeholder.

 - `stakeholderAddress`: address to claim rewards for
-### Function `calculateRewards(address stakeholderAddress, uint256 endPeriod) → uint256 reward, uint256 lockedRewards, struct EnvoyStaking.StakeHolder stakeholder (public)` {#EnvoyStaking-calculateRewards-address-uint256-}
+### Function `calculateRewards(address stakeholderAddress, uint256 endPeriod) → uint256 reward, uint256 lockedRewards, struct CookerStaking.StakeHolder stakeholder (public)` {#CookerStaking-calculateRewards-address-uint256-}

 Calculate the rewards owed to a stakeholder.
 The interest will be calculated based on: